Vyral/jeff-riber/_posts/2025-04-24-how-hard-money-lending-works-key-benefits-and-risks-explained.md

 Some lenders will also look at your credit history, but it’s usually a secondary factor.

-**What about the other side — becoming a lender?** If you're sitting on capital and seeking higher returns than what the stock market or savings accounts offer, hard money lending could be a viable option.
+**What about the other side — becoming a lender?** If you’re sitting on capital and seeking higher returns than what the stock market or savings accounts offer, hard money lending could be a viable option.
 Many investors choose to lend money on real estate deals for several reasons:

 **1\.
 Attractive returns.** Private lenders typically earn returns ranging from 8% to 14% annually.